Switch to Python 3

 i128 was merged into master and mostly functional at commit f7900bcd00514b15259fac934d0fe49455a0dc27 .
 Bugs might subsist.
 Among the most notable issues:

 - The shift in unicode handling still might need updating while performing file operations.

 - An adequate library to play audio files wasn't yet found, although different suggestions were made and some of them are not tested yet.

-#7 Updated by Vincent Le Goff about 1 year ago
+#7 Updated by Vincent Le Goff over 1 year ago

 - Status changed from In Progress to Closed